Madonna (name)

 Madonna (/məˈdɒnə/) is a medieval name, originally used as a respectful form of address to an Italian woman.
 It comes from the Old Italian phrase ma donna which means "my lady".
 It was adopted as one of the titles for Mary, mother of Jesus in Roman Catholic tradition in the 17th century.
 Its usage has been present in Western Christian art and literature.

-In recent years, the name has also become associated in contemporary culture with American singer Madonna (full name: Madonna Louise Ciccone) since late twentieth century.
+The name has also become associated in contemporaneous culture with American singer Madonna (full name: Madonna Louise Ciccone) since late twentieth century.
 She registered her name for trademark in the United States during the 1980s.
 Her trademark was also recognized internationally when she won a legal case in 2000 through the United Nations' arbitration at the World Intellectual Property Organization (WIPO).

 Etymology and title for Mary, mother of Jesus

 Madonna also meant "prostitute" in early modern England, as used in Thomas Dekker's Blurt, Master Constable (1602).

 Madonna comes from Old Italian language words of ma ("my") and donna ("lady").
 The Italian word came from the Latin phrase mea domina (or domina mea), translated as "my mistress" in English.
 In modern Italian, "my lady" is translated as mia donna.
 The name is alternatively spelled as Madona, Madonnah, and Madòna.
 Its short-form nicknames include Maddy, Maddie, Madge, and Donna.

 Madonna was attested in the 16th century as a respectful form of address to an Italian woman.
 It became a loanword to English language in 1584, defining as "an idealized virtuous and beautiful woman" (Oxford Dictionary of English, 1998).
 Previously, in vernacular Italian communities of the Middle Ages, such as northern Italian dialects, Madonna meant variously, including a high-born lady, a spouse's mother and the "loved woman" during the Dolce Stil Novo period.
 Mea Domina or Madonna also signified the "ideal woman" to troubadours of Provence.
 Ksana Blank, in Dostoevsky's Dialectics and the Problem of Sin (2010), refers to this precedent as the "cult of Lady", or "The European aesthetic ideal of the Madonna", an image imported from Byzantium in medieval times by pilgrims and crusaders modeled on Ma domna ("My Lady" for Occitan), and it had an impact on European prose, having influenced arts, literature and everyday life, including troubadours who Denis de Rougemont described their views as "supremely ambiguous".
 In addition, Madonna was also used as a mock-respectful form of address to an Italian woman, and according to Peruvian-Italian writer Felipe Sassone in 1953, as a sense of "pagan admiration and pride" for a man's possession of a woman.
 Madonna was also used to mean "prostitute" in early modern England.
 The derogatory sense of the term is clear in Thomas Dekker's Blurt, Master Constable (1602).

 The Loving Woman or Madonna (1895) by Edvard Munch, which according to Catholic University of America merges "the sacred and the profane" artistic style.
 Attributed as a depiction of Mary, mother of Jesus.